 This presentation is part of the Portals Overview Self-Study Course.

-The appearance of the Process Commander user interface is based on several factors that are coordinated by portal rules.
-Portal rules specify skins, gadgets, menus, and toolbars, all of which provide the HTML or XML that renders the Process Commander user interface.
+The appearance of the Process Commander user interface (UI) is based on several factors that are coordinated by portal rules.
+The portal rule form specifies skins, gadgets, menus, and toolbars, all of which provide the HTML or XML that renders the UI.